 Initializing a variable means giving it an initial value at the time of declaration or later in your code.
 It’s the act of assigning the first value to a declared variable.
 If you declare a variable but do not initialize it, its value will typically be undefined or garbage (contains whatever was in that memory location previously).

 Basic Things to keep in mind while creating Variables in PHP: –

 - All variables in PHP start with a $ sign, followed by the name of the variable.

 - A variable name must start with a letter or the underscore character _.

 - The variable name cannot start with a number.

-- Variable name in PHP can only contain alpha-numeric characters and underscores (A-z, 0-9, and _).
+- Variable names in PHP can only contain alpha-numeric characters and underscores (A-Z, 0-9, and _).

 - The variable name cannot contain spaces.

-There are some rules which you should follow while defining and variable name.
-To initialize a variable you just need assignment operator (=) then write value of variable for example $min_age=18 or $name=”Mohit”.
+To initialize a variable you just need the assignment operator (=) then write the value of the variable for example $min_age=18 or $name= ”Mohit”.